kerimoyle/cellml-specification/src/reference/examples/reset_usecase_1_cellgrowth.rst

 Use Case 1: Cell growth
 -----------------------

-In this example, *A* represents the size of a cell, which grows until it reaches a threshold size and then divides.
+*Description:* In this example, *A* represents the size of a cell, which grows until it reaches a threshold size and then divides.

 .. code-block:: text